-Acute exacerbations occur, on average, between two and three times a year in patients with moderate-to-severe COPD.
+Acute exacerbations occur, on average, between two and three times a year in people with moderate-to-severe COPD.
 They are most often triggered by infections.
 Smokers have more exacerbations than nonsmokers.

 A clot that blocks an artery in the lung (a pulmonary embolus) may be present in as many as a quarter of all COPD exacerbations.
 COPD patients are at higher risk for embolisms than the general public.

-Acute exacerbations get better on their own.
+Acute exacerbations sometimes get better on their own or with limited treatment.
 But they are still the most common cause of hospitalization in COPD patients.
 Frequent episodes cause lung function to deteriorate quickly.
-Patients may not recover to the condition they were in before the last exacerbation.
+People may not recover to the condition they were in before the last exacerbation.

 Reduced Quality of Life and Mood